nuthanc/django_class_based_views/README.md

 * Working on this error
 * No URL to redirect to.
 Either provide a url or define a get_absolute_url method on the Model.
 * import reverse to redirect to what pk of school to be created with

+### UpdateView
+* Create class in views.py
+* Update urls.py
+* Update the template file that relates to school detail